 Evan Durbin was on holiday in Bude, with his wife and three children, Jocelyn (11), Elizabeth (10) and Geoffrey (2) in the summer of 1948.
 On 3rd September, 1948, the family were on the beach at Crackington Haven when Jocelyn got into difficulties in the sea.
 Durbin raced in and saved his daughter from drowning.
 He then returned and brought out another young girl, Tessa Alger.
 A doctor on the beach reported that after "placing the child safely on a rock" he returned to save other children in difficulties.
 Unfortunately, he was caught in a strong current and swept out to sea.
 (58)

-John Bowlby was devastated when he heard the news.
+John Bowlby was devastated when he heard the news of Evan Durbin's death.
 Jeremy Holmes claimed that "Durbin's death was the most overwhelming loss of John's life, and certainly influenced his interest in the themes of grief and loss which were to figure so centrally in his work."
-(59) Clement Attlee issued a statement on the death of Durbin: "The tragic death of Evan Durbin has come as a great shock to me, as I had a great admiration and affections for him.
+(59) Clement Attlee, who had plans to put Durbin in his Cabinet, issued a statement: "The tragic death of Evan Durbin has come as a great shock to me, as I had a great admiration and affections for him.
 He gave unstinting service to the movement generally and, during a period when I was a member of the War Cabinet, he gave me not admirable service, particularly in relation to many economic matters...
 He had a brilliant academic career at Oxford.
 His writings reveal wide knowledge and, in my view, great wisdom.
 He was an admirable exponent of democratic socialism.
 He was showing great promise in his work as a Junior Minister and would, undoubtedly, had he been spared, have attained high office."
 (60)